 He confirmed he "will be meeting with Kim Jong-un in the coming weeks to discuss the denuclearization of the Korean Peninsula," and at a dinner following the press conference said the two leaders "had two very productive days on trade, on military, [and] on North Korea."

-The Japanese delegation is expected to depart Thursday, when Trump will head to Key West for a briefing with anti-drug trafficking task forces.
-He is expected to return to Mar-a-Lago Thursday afternoon and remain there through Sunday.
+The Japanese delegation departed, when Trump headed to Key West for a briefing with anti-drug trafficking task forces.
+He returned to Mar-a-Lago Thursday afternoon.

 March 29-April 1